Golf Blog by The Orlando Golf Blogger

 A couple months back I was on twitter complaining about my crazy high electricity bills, I had just received the bill and it was a whopping $436 dollars..
 WHAT?!?

 I couldn’t figure it out because we keep our house at 78 degrees, occasionally we’ll drop it to 76, but 98% of the time it’s at a constant 78 degrees.
-The ac unit is brand new, installed earlier this year and it’s a 14 seer unit.
+The air conditioner is brand new, installed earlier this year and it’s a 14 seer unit.
 Also, last year we had the insulation replaced and they blew in something like four feet.
-I was only running the pool pump for four hours a day (which I realize now was why I was spending $50 bucks a week in chemicals) to keep the electricity bill low.
+I was only running the pool pump for four hours a day (which I realize now was why I was spending $50 bucks seemingly every week in chemicals) to keep the electricity bill low.
 It’s pretty darn frustrating to be investing all this money into making the house MORE energy efficient and all my efforts were for naught.

 So I’m on twitter ranting about it asking for advice trying to find out what the problem is.
 The next morning, I receive an email from the publicist for Pentair Pool Pumps who says he saw my post on twitter and they want to come out, take a look at the pump I’m using and if they think they can noticeably lower my bill, they’ll come out and install the new pump for free.